renebarto/baremetal/doc/tutorials/19-exceptions.md

 - User mode (USR): Unprivileged mode in which most applications run
 - FIQ mode (FIQ): Entered on a FIQ (fast) interrupt exception
-- IRQ mode (IRQ): Entered on an IRQ (nromal) interrupt exception
+- IRQ mode (IRQ): Entered on an IRQ (normal) interrupt exception
 - Supervisor mode (SVC): Entered on reset or when a Supervisor Call instruction (SVC) is executed
-- Monitor (MOD): Entered when the SMC instruction (Secure Monitor Call) is executed or when the processor takes an exception which is configured for secure handling.
+- Secure Monitor (MON): Entered when the SMC instruction (Secure Monitor Call) is executed or when the processor takes an exception which is configured for secure handling.
 Provided to support switching between Secure and Non-secure states.
-- Abort mode: Data or instruction fetch is aborted.
+- Abort mode (ABT): Data or instruction fetch is aborted.
 Entered on a memory access exception
-- Undefined mode: Entered when an undefined instruction is executed
+- Undefined mode (UND): Entered when an undefined instruction is executed
 - System (SYS): Privileged mode, sharing the register view with User mode
 - Hypervisor (HYP): Entered by the Hypervisor Call and Hypervisor Trap exceptions

 ### Register in the ARM processor {#TUTORIAL_19_EXCEPTIONS_EXCEPTION_HANDLING__STEP_1_REGISTER_IN_THE_ARM_PROCESSOR}

 - 64 bit registers X0-X30 (W0-W30 are 32 bit registers using the low significant 32 bits of X0-X30)
+- 128 bit floating point registers Q0-Q31 (D0-D31 are 64 bit registers using the low significant 64 bits, similar for S0-S31 with 32 bits, H0-H31 with 16 bits, B0-B31 with 8 bits)
 - X0-X29: General purpose 64 bit registers)
-- X30: Link register
+- X30: Link register (LR)
 - SP (also WSP for 32 bits): Stack pointer
-- PC: Program counter
+- PC: Program counter (this is not accessible directly, but needs specific instructions)
 - XZR (also WZR for 32 bits): Zero register
+- There is also a large set of system registers.
+See [ARM registers](#ARM_REGISTERS), [documentation](pdf/arm-architecture-registers.pdf), and [ARM� Architecture Reference Manual](pdf/AArch64ReferenceManual.1410976032.pdf) for more information.

 ### Exception levels in the ARM processor {#TUTORIAL_19_EXCEPTIONS_EXCEPTION_HANDLING__STEP_1_EXCEPTION_LEVELS_IN_THE_ARM_PROCESSOR}

+ARMv8 has four exception levels:
 - EL0: Application level
 - EL1: Operating system level
 - EL2: Hypervisor level
 - EL3: Firmware privilege level / Secure monitor level

 ### Exception level specific registers {#TUTORIAL_19_EXCEPTIONS_EXCEPTION_HANDLING__STEP_1_EXCEPTION_LEVEL_SPECIFIC_REGISTERS}

 Each exception level has its own special registers:
 - EL0: SP_EL0
 - EL1: SP_EL1, ELR_EL1 (Exception Link Register), SPSR_EL1 (Saved Process Status Register)